thegetty/quire/README.md

 | template            | Download templates to customize your file output (only for EPUB)  |
 | debug               | Development use only - log info about current  project            |

-For more commands please see the [*Quire Commands*](https://quire.getty.edu/documentation/quire-commands/) section of our [documentation](https://quire.getty.edu/documentation/quire-commands/)
+For more information about these commands please see the [*Quire Commands*](https://quire.getty.edu/documentation/quire-commands/) section of our [documentation](https://quire.getty.edu/documentation/quire-commands/)

 ## Contributing to Quire